thatguyseven/csc488/my-csc488-hws/homework6/README.md

 | requirements.txt | A text file containing the python dependencies required for this application. |
 | Dockerfile | Dockerfile to build the Flask application |

-## Launching the Redis Database
-To create the Redis database, run the command `docker run -d -p 6379:6379 -v ${pwd}:/data --name=hw5-data redis:6 --save 1 1`.

 ## Building the App
 To run the app, follow the instructions below.
 1. Download the application files.
 2. In the terminal, change to the directory containing the application files.
+3. Run `minikube start` to launch the Kubernetes cloud server.
+This step can be skipped if already connected to a Kubernetes cloud server.
-3. Build the image with the command: `docker build -t <username>/hw5-data:latest .`
+4. Build the image with the command: `make`
-5. Run a container with the command: `docker run -d --name hw5-app -p 5000:5000 --link hw5-data:redis aan1/hw5-app:latest`

-The Flask server should be up and running at this point.
+The cluster should be available now.
+To verify, follow the instructions below:
+1. In the terminal, run `kubectl get pods`.
+Three pods should be running.
+2. Run `kubectl get services` to check that the services are running.
+The services `test-flask-server` and `test-redis-server` should exist.

 ## Application Endpoints
 The following endpoints are available: